-\$40.1 The State and UUP agree that they shall hereinafter enter into a contract to provide for the continuation of the UUP Benefit Trust Fund, in accordance with such terms as shall be jointly agreed upon by the parties and subject to the approval of the Comptroller, to be administered by UUP to provide certain health and welfare benefits for "employees" to be defined hereinafter.
+§40.1 The State and UUP agree that they shall hereinafter enter into a contract to provide for the continuation of the UUP Benefit Trust Fund, in accordance with such terms as shall be jointly agreed upon by the parties and subject to the approval of the Comptroller, to be administered by UUP to provide certain health and welfare benefits for "employees" to be defined hereinafter.

-Effective May 9, 1996, quarterly payments to the UUP Benefit Trust Fund shall not include payments for prescription drug coverage for eligible UUP represented employees.
-Prescription drug coverage for eligible UUP represented employees will be provided through either the Empire Plan Prescription Drug Program or a Health Maintenance Organization in accordance with Article 39.11.
+Quarterly payments to the UUP Benefit Trust Fund shall not include payments for prescription drug coverage for eligible UUP-represented employees.
+Prescription drug coverage for eligible UUP-represented employees will be provided through either the Empire Plan Prescription Drug Program or a Health Maintenance Organization in accordance with Article 39.11.

-\$40.2 The State shall contribute an amount to the UUP Benefit Trust Fund which shall equal the maximum payment per eligible employee as described below.
+§40.2 The State shall contribute an amount to the UUP Benefit Trust Fund which shall equal the maximum payment per eligible employee as described below.

-The State shall deposit in the UUP Benefit Trust Fund a payment equal to \$130.50 per employee per quarter for the period July 1, 1999, to June 30, 2000.
+The State shall deposit in the UUP Benefit Trust Fund a payment equal to \$163.75 per employee per quarter for the period July 1, 2003, to June 30, 2004.

-The State shall deposit in the UUP Benefit Trust Fund \$130.50 per employee for each quarter of the year beginning July 1, 2000, and ending June 30, 2001.
+The State shall deposit in the UUP Benefit Trust Fund \$176.25 per employee for each quarter of the year beginning July 1, 2004, and ending June 30, 2005.

-The State shall deposit in the UUP Benefit Trust Fund \$134.00 per employee for each quarter of the year beginning July 1, 2001, and ending June 30, 2002.
+The State shall deposit in the UUP Benefit Trust Fund \$190.00 per employee for each quarter of the year beginning July 1, 2005, and ending June 30, 2006.

-Effective July 1, 2002, the State shall deposit in the UUP Benefit Trust Fund a payment equal to \$138.50 per employee per quarter.
+Effective July 1, 2006, the State shall deposit in the UUP Benefit Trust Fund a payment equal to \$212.50 per employee per quarter.

-\$40.3 For the purpose of determining the amount to be deposited in accordance with Section 40.2 above, the number of employees shall be determined to be the number of employees on the payroll on the payroll date closest to 21 days before the first day of the quarter for which the deposit is to be made.
-In the case of persons in positions which are on an appointment cycle which does not place them on the payroll at such times, the number of such additional employees shall be determined using the payroll date closest to the following: 11/15 for the 10/1 to 12/31 quarter.
+§40.3 For the purpose of determining the amount to be deposited in accordance with Section 40.2 above, the number of employees shall be determined to be the number of employees on the payroll on the payroll date closest to 21 days before the first day of the quarter for which the deposit is to be made.
+In the case of persons in positions which are on an appointment cycle which does not place them on the payroll at such times, the number of such additional employees shall be determined using the payroll date closest to the following: November 15 for the October 1 to December 31 quarter.